isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 </ul>
 </li>
 <li><input type="checkbox" /><label for="accordion4">STUDENT INSURANCE</label>
 <div>Parents /students are to submit their claims online and check the claims status through the online portal.
-Information on claims, FAQs and other details pertaining to the GPA Insurance Plan for Students can be found on Income Insurance Limited website at&nbsp;[https://www.income.com.sg/studentgpa](https://www.income.com.sg/studentgpa)</div>
+Information on claims, FAQs and other details pertaining to the GPA Insurance Plan for Students can be found on Income Insurance Limited website at <a href="https://www.income.com.sg/studentgpa">https://www.income.com.sg/studentgpa</a></div>
 </li>
 <li><input type="checkbox" /><label for="accordion5">PEDESTRIAN AND VEHICLE ROUTE</label>
 <div>Click <a href="/images/1443412269106905142.jpg">here</a> for Safe Route School Map.</div>